syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

     * Production Managers.

 3. Update Sales Order Number on Zoho Project.
 #.
-Update the status on Zoho Project as it is on Sales Order.
+Update the status on Zoho Project as it is on Sales Order as under:

 +---------------------------------+------------------------+---------------------------+
 |        Sales Order Status       |  Zoho Project Status   |  Zoho Project Sub Status  |